RishbhaJain/Ask-Your-Emails/ARCHITECTURE.md

-# The Inbox Conductor - Technical Architecture
+# Ask Your Emails - Technical Architecture

 ## System Overview

-The Inbox Conductor is a semantic email search system with RAG-based question answering capabilities, built for the INFO 202 final project.
+Ask Your Emails is a semantic email search system with RAG-based question answering capabilities, built for the INFO 202 final project.
 The system processes 14,929 Enron emails and enables semantic search with faceted navigation and AI-powered Q&A.

 ### High-Level Architecture